vyahello/calculator-gui/README.md

 # GUI calculator
-Basic GUI calculator in OOP style written in python.
+Basic GUI calculator in OOP style written in python with Tkinter library.

 ## Run gui calculator
 Run script from the root directory of the project: